-The majority of the settings can also be made via a registered Gigaset SL78H, SL400H or S79H handset.
-The procedure is similar to that on the base, although the menu structure is slightly different.
+The majority of the settings can also be made via a registered Gigaset handset.
+The procedure is similar to that on the base, although the menu structure is slightly different

 Instructions on operating via the base's Web configurator can be found in the user guide on the enclosed CD.